eugenz3rr/klickbaitjs/README.md

 - [ ] Document the shit out of this repo.
     - [ ] Add inline comments.
     - [ ] Add documentation of how to use the CMS and how to extend it.
-- [ ] Create more content and form elements.
+- [x] Create more content and form elements.
-- [ ] Move regions into core from vue app (content, form).
+- [x] Move regions into core from vue app (content, form).
-- [ ] Create a simple way of injecting css into the page.
+- [x] Create a simple way of injecting css into the page.
 - [ ] Add Vue i18n for translation.

-- [ ] Create events on render elements.
+- [x] Create events on render elements.

+---

+Tasks before the first release of the klickbait cms.

+- [ ] Standardize all elements in core.
+- [ ] Documentation
+  - [ ] Document the core code.
+  - [ ] Document the common code.
+  - []
+- [ ] Add more events to the event manager.
+- [ ] Merge core and vue/app
+- [ ] Rename the merged
+- []

 ## Table of Contents (Optional)